Lukeasargen/TnseqPipeline/docs/install_bowtie.md

 No instructions yet.

-## Verify bowtie2 install
+## Verify bowtie install

-The binaries are stored in /bin or /usr/bin and they called:
+Run all three of the commands listed in any directory of the linux terminal.
+All commands should display help messages.

 ```
+# Bowtie 1
+bowtie
+bowtie-build
+bowtie-inspect

+# Bowtie 2
 bowtie2
 bowtie2-build
 bowtie2-inspect

 ```
-Run all three of the commands listed above in any directory of the linux terminal.
-All commands should display help messages.

 Here is the help message from `bowtie2-inspect`: